 Ghost Town of Thurmond

-I can never turn down a good ghost town and Thurmond does not disappoint.
-It is so remarkable in that it appears to be occupied by more than the 5 inhabitants.
+I can never turn down a good ghost town and Thurmond did not disappoint.
+It is so remarkable that only 5 residents call the town of Thurmond home.
 Established in 1903 by Captain William D. Thurmond this small town had more coal running through it than Cincinnati in the 1920s.
 The town is also known to be the spot of the longest poker game ever at 14 years according to the Guinness Book of World Records.

 Hawk’s Nest State Park